 Even after I began my crusade of awareness in 2010, I would once again find myself in trouble.
 In 2014 I had a T.I.A (mini stroke).
 I learned more about diet, exercise and knowing my numbers (cholesterol, blood pressure, blood sugar, weight, BMI, HDL, LDL, etc.) and I realized that so many of my friends had never received a screening.
 I never thought I would live longer than my mom, but here I am almost 50 YEARS OLD and I just want to scream...
 "Momma, I made it!”

 In memory of my mother, and with the help of my friends, family and supporters like you, we started the Veronica Blount Memorial Foundation (VBMF).
 I want to help educate those in the communities with the least resources.
 My mother was undergoing her heart procedures at the same time as Talk Show host, David Letterman.
 Mr. Letterman returned to work fairly quickly and he made it look easy.
 My mother was younger and she never bounced back like the Talk Show Host.
 I remember thinking he must have access to better physicians.
 I remember wishing I was rich so I could get my mother better care; after all, she deserved it.
 In the end, I realized that better education and awareness could have saved my mother's life.
 I don't doubt that her medical team did everything they could to save her; it was just too late.
 Years of a poor diet, smoking and a lack of education and resources became the perfect storm that helped end her life.
 My mother had to take out a second mortgage on her home to cover living expenses while she was off from work.
-My wages were garnished to pay for her funeral because while she was out sick, the company where she worked for over 20 years was sold to another company who didn't acknowledge her as an employee because she hadn't signed her new contract.... so there was no insurance money.
+My wages were garnished to pay for her funeral because while she was out sick, the company where she worked for over 20 years was sold to another company who didn't acknowledge her as an employee because she hadn't signed her new contract.... so didn't have life insurance.